Kelsey Harshman

 Kelsey Harshman (born November 10, 1996) is a Canadian softball player of American descent.

 Career

 Harshman was part of the bronze medal winning team at the 2018 Women's Softball World Championship.
 She played collegiate softball for the Wisconsin Badgers.

 In June 2021, Harshman was named to Canada's 2020 Olympic team.

+Harshman represented Canada at the 2024 Women's Softball World Cup and won a bronze medal.